LoopedIn/loopedin-web/README.md

 To keep our target app realistic, the features we will provide our:-
 -   Post sharing
 -   Private messaging

+If you want to try it out, we are live at https://loopedin.site/.

 ## We will support: